Skip to content

 So let’s take a closer look.

 The ADX is made of three lines: the index itself and two other lines known as the directional movement indicators (DMIs), also devised by Wilder.
+One of the lines is known as +DI (Positive Directional Indicator) while the other is –DI (Negative Directional Indicator), indicating positive and negative directions.

 The average directional movement index provides an objective measure of the strength of a trend.